March 9, 2018

 A history lover’s dream vacation in Wind River Country, WY

 Before she retired, my wife Susan spent 25 years teaching history.
 Living in Wyoming, she was completely fascinated with everything from pioneers to fur trappers to Native Americans and their connection to settling the state.
 Although I wasn’t always as enthusiastic about history, I decided to give it a try for our 40th wedding anniversary.
-With no kids left in the house and only grandkids that filled our days, we decided to take a trip to Wind River Country, Wyoming—an area full of historical connections and fascinating sites.
+With no kids left in the house and only grandkids that filled our days, we decided to take a trip to Wind River Country, Wyoming—an area full of historical connections and fascinating sites—to connect with our Wyoming heritage.

 “I just know you’re going to love the history you can uncover in the place we’ve lived our whole lives,” Susan gushed as we headed out.